Does Caffeine Affect Your Eyes

 To some extent, caffeine can benefit your eyesight.
 It has the potential to alleviate dry eyes, protect eyes against retinal damage, and more.
 But with overconsumption, comes negative effects.

-Cleveland’s top ophthalmologist is here to discuss the correlations between caffeine and vision and how much caffeine is the right amount.
+Michigan’s top ophthalmologist is here to discuss the correlations between caffeine and vision and how much caffeine is the right amount.
 Read more to find out.

 Short Term Effects of Caffeine on the Eyes

 Overindulging in caffeinated beverages may increase blood sugar levels, which could lead to blurred vision or spasms of the eyelid, also known as jumping eye.

 Have you ever experienced a tingly feeling or burning sensation in the eyes after drinking caffeine?
 Excessive caffeine consumption can cause this as well.
 Along with eye discomfort, the risk of inflammation and decreased attention is higher, which may result in jitters.

 Additionally, overconsumption of caffeine can lead to chronic dry eye, increasing the risk of eye infections and corneal abrasions.
 Though mild symptoms such as loss of concentration or dry eyes aren’t considered dangerous, they can cause discomfort and disrupt daily activities such as reading and driving.

 If you’re experiencing any eye irritations, it may be time to schedule an eye appointment at Michigan Eye Institute.
 We offer a comprehensive eye exam to discuss any vision questions or concerns you may have.
 Schedule an appointment today with our expert physicians and receive the premium vision care you deserve.Book An Appointment Today